kaushalnavneet/compliance-cd-toolchain/README.md

 * Prereq: you already created a compliance CD toolchain.

 * Set-up
-  - Go to the Triggers page of your CD pipeline
+  - Go to the Triggers page of your CD pipeline.
   - Create a new development mode trigger:

     - name: pick a name of your choice (ex: `Dev-Mode Manual Trigger`)